RobJSacco/HistoryCloud/README.md

 ## CLI
-HistoryCloud.py will require inputs of cloud startdate and enddate initially Later, the project can be expanded to allow optional inputs of frame requirement, weekly, monthly or yearly spacing, final gif name, and cloud averaging
+HistoryCloud.py will require inputs of cloud startdate and enddate initially Later, the project can be expanded to allow optional inputs of frame requirement, weekly, monthly or yearly spacing, final gif (soft ‘G,’ pronounced ‘jif’) name, and cloud averaging

 ## FrequencyData Obj
  FrequencyData() object holds the keyword, and the number of times the keyword comes up in an object